cdluminate/my-overlay/usage.md

 "BLAS64" is common enough, we could provide another pair of eselect modules, i.e. `eselect-blas64` and `eselect-lapack64`.

-**Q:** How do I add Intel's MKL into this mechanism?
+**Q:** How do I add a customized implementation into this mechanism?

-A: Install MKL to `/path/to/mkl`, and symlink `/path/to/mkl/libmkl_rt.so` to `/path/to/mkl/lib{,c}blas.so{,.3}`.
+A: Taking MKL as an example.
+We first install MKL to `/path/to/mkl`, and symlink `/path/to/mkl/libmkl_rt.so` to `/path/to/mkl/lib{,c}blas.so{,.3}`.
 Then register it with `eselect blas add lib64 /path/to/mkl/ mkl`.
 Note that building programs when MKL is selected is discouraged.
 The reason could be found in the developer guide part.

 A real example about adding and setting Intel MKL as the backend library:
 ```